ppetrovtv/pine_script_docs/source/Bar_states_Built-in_variables_barstate.rst

 .. image:: images/Chart_barstate_1.jpg

-The script draws red and blue symbols under the first and the last bars accordingly and puts 'h' on the top of the historical bars.
+The script draws red and blue symbols under the first and the last bars accordingly and puts "h" on the top of the historical bars.
 Background of the new bars will be highlighted green, and the real-time bars will be colored black.